felipefnunes/SkinStadiumConcept/README.md

 # SkinStadiumConcept
-Concept for a website based on the popular game Counter Strike Global Offensive
+Concept for a website based on the popular game Counter Strike Global Offensive.

+Project was scrapped after Valve forbade websites based on the game.